mohit2708/JavaScript/interviewqcopy.md

 JavaScript Array Method

 Ques.
-What is the use of isNaN Function ?
-Ans. isNan function returns true if the argument is not a number otherwise it is false.
-NaN is a short form of Not a Number.

-Ques.
 Why Is Javascript called Richer Interface?
 Ans.
 You can use JavaScript to include such items as drag-and-drop components and sliders to give a Rich Interface to your site visitors.